BigQuery Lens

 dataset on your behalf and runs queries in your billing project to provide you with analytics data.

-The cost of running the queries is usually around $10 per month.
-The actual cost depends on the volume of your logs and the compute pricing model you choose.
+The actual cost of running the queries depends on the volume of your logs and the compute pricing model you choose.
+If the billing project is assigned to a reservation, BigQuery Lens jobs use slots from the assigned reservation.

 If you have an excess of historical jobs, you may see an increased cost for BigQuery Streaming Inserts when we backfill them for the last 30 days during your service account setup.